chench53/digits-recognition-tfjs/README.md

 ```
 By default, the server would be running at port 5000.
 Open this url http://localhost:5000/, if you see 'Hello World!' in the screen, it means the server is set up successfully.

 Open the file web/index.html in you browser.
-If everything you have done is ok, you should see something like this:
+If everything is ok, you should see something like this:

 ![demo](./demo.png)